-The University of Tennessee Research Foundation and Saint Matthew Research, LLC (collectively, "Plaintiffs"), by its undersigned counsel, bring this action and make the following allegations of patent infringement relating to U.S. Patent Nos.: 7,454,411 (the "'411 patent"); 8,099,733 (the "'733 patent"); 6,741,983 (the "'983 patent"); 7,272,612 (the "'612 patent"); and 7,882,106 (the "'106 patent") (collectively, the "patents-in-suit").
-SAP America, Inc. ("SAP America") infringes each of the patents-in-suit and Defendants SAP America and Sybase, Inc. ("Sybase") infringe the '733 patent in violation of the patent laws of the United States of America, 35 U.S.C. § 1 et seq.
-Defendants SAP America and Sybase are collectively referred to as "SAP" or "Defendant."
+The University of Tennessee Research Foundation and Saint Matthew Research, LLC (collectively, "Plaintiffs"), by its undersigned counsel, bring this action and make the following allegations of patent infringement relating to U.S. Patent Nos.: 7,454,411 (the "'411 patent") and 8,099,733 (the "'733 patent") (collectively, the "patents-in-suit").
+Defendant Cloudera, Inc. ("Cloudera" or "Defendant") infringes each of the patents-in-suit in violation of the patent laws of the United States of America, 35 U.S.C. § 1 et seq.